 1. Tractivity: built for regulated organisations

-Tractivity, the UK stakeholder relationship management (SRM) platform, has supported organisations facing regulatory scrutiny, statutory consultation duties and Freedom of Information requests for more than 25 years.
-Over 100 named UK clients use it, including National Grid (430+ users), EDF, SSEN, Severn Trent, Anglian Water and the NHS.
+Tractivity, the UK stakeholder relationship management (SRM) platform, has supported organisations facing regulatory scrutiny, statutory consultation duties and Freedom of Information requests for more than 20 years.
+112+ named UK clients across eight sectors use it, including National Grid, EDF, SSEN and NHS organisations from trusts to integrated care boards.

 Every email, meeting, call, survey response and event attendance is recorded against the stakeholder it relates to, date-stamped and exportable.
 On EDF's Hinkley Point C and Sizewell C consultation programmes, that record covers around 30,000 logged issues with a 100% response rate.